lolabaer/SLOWLOWLED/usermods/Conditional_Triggering/readme.md

 ## Create the 'triggering' preset
 - Add a new preset
-- Untick 'Overwrite with state'
+- Untick 'Use current state'
 - Add the following 'do nothing' API command:
 '''
 &NN